Ronakahir2000/python_login_setup/README.md

-i am working on sign up page using core python itself without using html, css and javascript. for GUI, i am leveraging tkinter library of python.
+i am working on sign up and sign in page using core python itself without using html, css and javascript. for GUI, i am leveraging tkinter library of python.

 following are the screenshots of work done by me.